Refactorings by Smells

 Clients that participate in long-running conversations and API call orchestrations ping the server for the current status of processing (“are you done?”).
 They do so more often than the provider-side state advances.

-• Externalize Context Representation (Show Details ) (Hide Details )
+• Encapsulate Context Representation (Show Details ) (Hide Details )

-One or more protocols might be used in the same system.
-API clients and providers have to go to multiple places to gather or produce all required non-functional metadata.
-This might be error-prone and time-consuming and cause technical debt.
+Several protocols might be used in conversations, such as HTTP, gRPC, and asynchronous messaging (AMQP).
+API clients and providers must go to multiple places to gather or produce all required context information, which can be error-prone, time-consuming, and cause technical debt.

 Rest principle(s) violated